-The inaugural essay for our Adventures in Science Communication project is from Richard Green, a guest writer and one of the curators for our facebook pages.
+The inaugural essay for our Adventures in Science Communication project is from Richard Green, one of our guest writers.
 He speaks to what he learned during some short on-line conversations.
 Sometimes it is little things that leave a lasting impression.

 When I was working in the pharmaceutical industry, I often gave presentations and conducted training courses.
 That style of communication works well when everyone shares a common purpose and goal.
 It is quite different when you engage in the wilds of the Internet.